-- July 13 - Aug.
-7 (E-113 to E-88) Candidate Nomination Period - School/Special Districts Candidate filing period for candidates running for special and school district , , , , , , , , , , , , , , , , , , , , offices.
-Forms are obtained from and filed with the county Elections Department. §10510 July 13 - Aug.
-7 Candidate's Statement of Qualifications - School/Special Districts (E-113 to E-88) Between these dates, candidates may prepare a statement of qualifications, not to exceed 200 words, to be included in the county Voter Information Guide.
+Candidate Nomination Period - School/Special Districts Candidate filing period for candidates running for special and school district offices.
+Forms are obtained from and filed with the county Elections Department. §10510 Candidate's Statement of Qualifications - School/Special Districts Between these dates, candidates may prepare a statement of qualifications, not to exceed 200 words, to be included in the county Voter Information Guide.
 The statement shall be filed and paid for at the time the Declaration of Candidacy is filed.
-The statement may not be changed, but may be withdrawn up until 5pm on August 10 if the contest closes on the August 7 or August 13 if the contest closes on the August 12 after the extension period. §13307, 13311 July 13 - Aug.
-7 Candidate's Statement - Judicial & County Nominees (E-113 to E-88) Between these dates, nominees may prepare a statement of qualifications, not to exceed 200 words, to be included in the county Voter Information Guide.
+The statement may not be changed, but may be withdrawn up until 5pm on August 15 if the contest closes on the August 12 or August 18 if the contest closes on the August 17 after the extension period. §13307, 13311 Candidate's Statement - Judicial & County Nominees Between these dates, nominees may prepare a statement of qualifications, not to exceed 200 words, to be included in the county Voter Information Guide.
 The statement shall be filed and paid for at the time it is filed.
-Obtain cost information from the Elections Department. §13307, 13311 July 28 Change of Candidate's Ballot Designation (E-98) Last day for candidates to request in writing to both the Secretary of State and Elections Department that a different ballot designation be used for the November election than the designation used at the June primary election. §13107(h) July 31 Semiannual Campaign Statement Date fixed by Law Last day to file semiannual campaign statements, if required, by all candidates and committees.
-Gov. Code §84200, 84218 Aug.
-5 - Nov.
-3 24-hour Contribution Reports (E-90 - E) During the 90 days immediately preceding an election and including Election Day, the following contributions that total in the aggregate of \$1,000 or more must be reported within 24 hours to the county elections official. • 496: File if independent expenditures of \$1,000 or more are made. • 497: File if a contribution of \$1,000 or more in the aggregate is received from a single source.
-497: File if a contribution of \$1,000 or more in the aggregate is made to a candidate or measure being voted upon November 3, 2020, or to a political party committee.
+Obtain cost information from the Elections Department. §13307, 13311 Semiannual Campaign Statement Last day to file semiannual campaign statements, if required, by all candidates and committees.
+Gov. Code §84200, 84218 Change of Candidate's Ballot Designation Last day for candidates to request in writing to both the Secretary of State and Elections Department that a different ballot designation be used for the November election than the designation used at the June primary election. §13107(h) 24-hour Contribution Reports During the 90 days immediately preceding an election and including Election Day, the following contributions that total in the aggregate of \$1,000 or more must be reported within 24 hours to the county elections official.
+496: File if independent expenditures of \$1,000 or more are made.
+497: File if a contribution of \$1,000 or more in the aggregate is received from a single source.
+497: File if a contribution of \$1,000 or more in the aggregate is made to a candidate or measure being voted upon November 8, 2022, or to a political party committee.
 The recipient of a non-monetary contribution of \$1,000 or more must file a Form 497 report within 48 hours from the time the contribution is received.
 File by personal delivery, e-mail, guaranteed overnight service, fax or online, if available.
-Gov. Code 82036